weichch/ExceptionMapper/README.md

 ### Filter Conventions

 You can use custom tags to filter conventions.
-For example, for ASP.NET Core scheme, you could filter conventions using `MapExceptionAttribute`:
+For example, for ASP.NET Core scheme, you can filter conventions using `MapExceptionAttribute`:

 ```csharp
 services.AddExceptionMapping()